Learn the why

 No feed.
 No followers.
 No one outside your household sees a thing.

 No analytics, no advertising identifier, no third-party SDKs.
-App care data stays on-device or in your iCloud; the beta list only stores the email you choose to submit.
+App care data stays on-device or in your iCloud; the public beta opens directly through Apple's TestFlight.

-Free covers 2 folk with full daily care.
-Premium is for more folk, Explore, meal-plan editing, and the full plant toolkit — clear tools, clear price.
+Free covers 2 profiles total with full daily care and own-device iCloud sync.
+Premium is for more profiles, Family Share, Explore, meal-plan editing, and the full plant toolkit — clear tools, clear price.

 Tendlet started with two guinea pigs named Pierre and Omer, two Monsteras that kept getting too dry, and a household where neither of us could remember who'd watered last.
 We wanted a calm place to keep what we'd learned about each one.
 Not an inbox.
 Not a streak.